ec-europa/eiopa-styleguide/docs/01-overview.md

 ---
-title: Components
+title: Overview
-label: Components
+label: Overview
 ---

-# EIOPA Documentation
+This is the landing page for all documentation pages of EIOPA.

-Use the navigation to browse documentation topics.
+Here, you will find information regarding conventions about development practices and other guidelines on how to work more effectively with the project.